DanielBustillos/Users-self-registration-Thingsboard-community-edition/README.md

 ## Final Notes

-- **Confirmation Email Styling**: The confirmation email sent to newly registered users uses ThingsBoard's default styling, which cannot be customized via the UI.
-To modify the styling, you'll need to edit the ThingsBoard source code directly.
-Alternatively, you can choose to display the activation link on the public dashboard dashboard (requires editing of lambda function), or create a pipeline that sends the email to tenant address, allowing you to forward it to the customer with your own custom styling.

 - **WAF Setup**: For enhanced security, consider setting up an AWS Web Application Firewall (WAF) to restrict API access to specific IP addresses.
 This ensures that only trusted sources can make calls to your API Gateway, protecting against unauthorized access.